LesPov/VeredaMarketBackVs2/README.md

-# VeredaMarket Backend
+# DenunciasBack

-A comprehensive Node.js/TypeScript backend service for VeredaMarket, an agricultural e-commerce platform that facilitates connections between farmers and customers.
+A comprehensive Node.js/TypeScript backend service for Denuncias, an agricultural e-commerce platform that facilitates connections between farmers and customers.

 ## 🌟 Features